 There are many benefits of plant-based eating.
 But is it safe to exclude meat when you’ve got a whole-grain bun in the oven?
-Registered dietitian Julia Zumpano, RD, shares her tips for being a pro at pregnancy while still being pro-plants.
+Registered dietitian Julia Zumpano, RD, LD, shares her tips for being a pro at pregnancy while still being pro-plants.

 Vegetarianism and pregnancy: Protein is the weak link